 Our research activity focuses on the development of theory and algorithms for the calculation of molecular properties and molecular spectra of systems embedded in external complex environments based on the first principles of quantum mechanics.

-Our research focuses on the development and implementation of a fully polarizable multiscale QM/MM(/continuum) approach, based on Fluctuating Charges (FQ), for the calculation of molecular properties and spectroscopies of systems embedded in external environments.
+Our research focuses on the development and implementation of a fully polarizable multiscale QM/MM approaches, for the calculation of molecular properties and spectroscopies of systems embedded in external environments.
 For a recent review see ACS Phys.
 Chem.
 Au 2022.

 - Application of Computational Protocols to Molecular Spectroscopy of Relevant Chemical Systems